 In fact, this is a spicy take on my quinoa fried rice recipe.
 So, if you like spicy foods with an Asian flair, then you are going to love this recipe.

 The secret to making amazing quinoa stir fry is the sauce.
 I spiced mine with sriracha and sweetened it with maple syrup.
 The combination is lip-smackingly delicious!
+It is also delicious with the peanut sauce in these Thai Quinoa Bowls.

 Key Ingredients For Asian Quinoa Stir Fry